-No Siskiyou checkerbloom sites were revisited during the 2015 survey season.
-HRC plans to conduct monitoring on four occurrences in 2016.
+No Siskiyou checkerbloom sites were revisited during the 2016 survey season.
+HRC had plans to conduct monitoring on four occurrences in 2016 but priority survey and mitigation efforts took precedence and none of the voluntary re-visits were possible.
+HRC botanists will conduct monitoring visits on these sites as soon as possible in the next few years.
 The first planned monitoring will include occurrences 162 and 908 which are located along Riverside Road, a county access road in the Van Duzen River area.
 At this site in 2014 CalFire hand crews cleared roadside vegetation for fuels reduction.
 HRC botanists met with CalFire prior to the operation and agreed on a short set of mitigations in order to reduce impacts to the plants and habitat on site at the time.
 CalFire agreed to conduct their operation after the blooming season for the plants, not to apply herbicide, and to restrict weed whacking of grassy roadsides to leave at least 8-10 inches of vegetation (no whacking to bare dirt) in order to avoid impacts to checkerbloom rhizomes and prostrate stems.
 It is hoped that the work will aid this occurrence by reducing competition, opening up suitable habitat, and spreading/sowing checkerbloom seed.
 HRC also plans on conducting a monitoring visit to Siskiyou checkerbloom occurrences 1 and 1152 located along Monument Road west of the towns of Scotia and Rio Dell.
 At this site HRC has a ranch lease that allows for the grazing of cattle and monitoring visits are planned to ensure the sites remain active and viable during the life of the lease.